Xiaoqi Tan

 Research Interests

-Algorithms and decision-making under uncertainty, especially online algorithms, economic aspects of algorithms, and their role in systems and networks shaped by dynamics and strategic behavior.
+Algorithms and decision-making under uncertainty, especially online algorithms, economic aspects of algorithms, and learning based on different forms of information access, as well as their broader societal implications in systems and networks shaped by dynamics and strategic behavior.

 Selected Recent Publications

-Online Allocation with Multi-Class Arrivals: Group Fairness vs Individual WelfareFaraz Zargari, Hossein Nekouyan Jazi, Bo Sun, and Xiaoqi TanACM SIGMETRICS 2025 [PDF]Abstract
+Online Allocation with Multi-Class Arrivals: Group Fairness vs Individual WelfareFaraz Zargari, Hossein Nekouyan, Bo Sun, and Xiaoqi TanACM SIGMETRICS 2025 [PDF]Abstract

 We introduce and study a multi-class online resource allocation problem with group fairness guarantees.
 The problem involves allocating a fixed amount of resources to a sequence of agents, each belonging to a specific group.
 The primary objective is to ensure fairness across different groups in an online setting.
 We focus on three fairness notions: one based on quantity and two based on utility.
 To achieve fair allocations, we develop two threshold-based online algorithms, proving their optimality under two fairness notions and near-optimality for the more challenging one.
 Additionally, we demonstrate a fundamental trade-off between group fairness and individual welfare using a novel representative function-based approach.
 To address this trade-off, we propose a set-aside multi-threshold algorithm that reserves a portion of the resource to ensure fairness across groups while utilizing the remaining resource to optimize efficiency under utility-based fairness notions.
 This algorithm is proven to achieve the Pareto-optimal trade-off.
 We also demonstrate that our problem can model a wide range of real-world applications, including network caching and cloud computing, and empirically evaluate our proposed algorithms in the network caching problem using real datasets.

-Posted Price Mechanisms for Online Allocation with Diseconomies of ScaleHossein Nekouyan Jazi, Bo Sun, Raouf Boutaba, and Xiaoqi TanACM Web Conference (WWW) 2025 [PDF] (Track: Economics, Online Markets and Human Computation)Abstract
+Posted Price Mechanisms for Online Allocation with Diseconomies of ScaleHossein Nekouyan, Bo Sun, Raouf Boutaba, and Xiaoqi TanACM Web Conference (WWW) 2025 [PDF] (Track: Economics, Online Markets and Human Computation)Abstract

 This paper addresses the online k-selection problem with diseconomies of scale (OSDoS), where a seller seeks to maximize social welfare by optimally pricing items for sequentially arriving buyers, accounting for increasing marginal production costs.
 Previous studies have investigated deterministic dynamic pricing mechanisms for such settings.
 However, significant challenges remain, particularly in achieving optimality with small or finite inventories and developing effective randomized posted price mechanisms.
 To bridge this gap, we propose a novel randomized dynamic pricing mechanism for OSDoS, providing a tighter lower bound on the competitive ratio compared to prior work.
 Our approach ensures optimal performance in small inventory settings (i.e., whenis small) and surpasses existing online mechanisms in large inventory settings (i.e., whenis large), leading to the best-known posted price mechanism for optimizing online selection and allocation with diseconomies of scale across varying inventory sizes.

-Static Pricing for Online Selection Problem and its VariantsBo Sun, Hossein Nekouyan Jazi, Xiaoqi Tan, and Raouf BoutabaWINE 2024 [PDF]Abstract
+Static Pricing for Online Selection Problem and its VariantsBo Sun, Hossein Nekouyan, Xiaoqi Tan, and Raouf BoutabaWINE 2024 [PDF]Abstract

 This paper studies an online selection problem, where a seller seeks to sequentially sell multiple copies of an item to arriving buyers.
 We consider an adversarial setting, making no modeling assumptions about buyers’ valuations for the items except acknowledging a finite support.
 In this paper, we focus on a class of static pricing algorithms that sample a price from a pre-determined distribution and sell items to buyers whose valuations exceed the sampled price.
 Such algorithms are of practical interests due to their advantageous properties, such as ease of implementation and non-discrimination over prices.
 Our work shows that the simple static pricing strategy can achieve strong guarantees comparable to the best known dynamic pricing algorithms.
 Particularly, we design the optimal static pricing algorithms for the adversarial online selection problem and its two important variants: the online assignment problem and the online selection with convex cost.
 The static pricing algorithms can even attain the optimal competitive ratios among all online algorithms for the online selection problem and the online assignment problem.
 To achieve these results, we propose an economics-based approach in the competitive analysis of static pricing algorithms, and develop a novel representative function-based approach to derive the lower bounds.
 We expect these approaches will be useful in related problems such as online matching.